kbob/kerfburn/doc/dev/specificode.md

 The laser's pulse duration and power level will be as specified by **pl** and **lp**.

-If the laser mode is off, the laser will not fire.
+If the pulse mode is off, the laser will not fire.

 The Z motor can not move during a cut.